siteorigin/vantage/README.md

 * Fixed CSS for WooCommerce checkout to make it responsive.
 * Added CSS for WooCommerce product list widgets.
 * Fixed logo spacing with logo in menu and boxed layout combination.
+* Added right margin to header widgets when there are more than 1.

 #### 1.1.7
 * Fixed issue in settings section of admin.